John Ingvar Lövgren: Biography

 Lövgren's parents died when he was young and he was subsequently placed in a foster home.
 As an adult, Lövgren became infamous for drinking heavily and exposing himself to women, for which he was convicted several times.
-Because of this he was enrolled in several different psychiatric hospitals between 1953 and 1961.
+Because of this, he was enrolled in several different psychiatric hospitals between 1953 and 1961.
 The authorities described him as childish and weak, probably with a mild intellectual disability.
 At the time of the murders, Lövgren held a job as a gardener.

 After the murder of Ann-Kristin Svensson in September 1963, her playmates identified Lövgren as the perpetrator.
-In addition, while fleeing the crime scene, he left traces in the form of Svensson's clothes in desperate attempt to get rid of them, with these traces leading the authorities to Lövgren's residential area.
+In addition, while fleeing the crime scene, he left an obvious trail in the form of Svensson's clothes while making a desperate attempt to get rid of them, leading the authorities to Lövgren's residential area.

 After he was arrested, Lövgren confessed to another murder: the unsolved murder of 26-year-old Agneta Nyholm in Fruängen in June 1958.
-Despite this, Lövgren was never convicted of her murder and her case has since been statute-barred.
-Police, however, consider it solved and Lövgren to be the assailant.
+Despite this, Lövgren was never convicted of her murder and her case has since been closed due to reaching its statute of limitation.
+Police, however, consider the crime essentially solved and Lövgren to be the assailant.